Ascend/ascend-deployer/README.en.md

 ## Functions

 The offline installation tool provides automatic download and one-click installation of the OS components and Python third-party dependencies.
 It also supports the installation of the driver, firmware, and CANN software packages.
-The tools directory additionally places the Device IP configuration script, the use method can refer to <a href="#Device_IP">Device IP configuration specification</a>.
+The tools directory additionally places the Device IP configuration script, the use method can refer to [Device IP configuration](https://gitee.com/ascend/ascend-deployer/blob/master/docs/Device_IP_Configuration.md).

 ## Environment Requirements